We naturally expect that our financial advisers will provide us with the correct, expert advice, but unfortunately, this is not always the case.

-Mistakes made by financial advisers and Banks often include the financial mis-selling of a variety of products and schemes such as:
+Mistakes made by financial advisers and Banks often include mis-sold financial products and schemes such as:

 For example, a failure to advise properly in relation to the risk of HMRC attacking the scheme and serving Advance Payment Notices.

-Many banks advised customers to swap their existing loan for a fixed rate loan to protect them from higher interest rates, but what the banks did not tell the customer was the consequences if the interest rate dropped which it did.
-You or your business may have been mis-sold an interest rate swap agreement if:
+Many banks advised customers to swap their existing loan for a fixed-rate loan to protect them from higher interest rates, but what the banks did not tell the customer was the consequences if the interest rate dropped which it did.

 For example, life insurance unsuitable to the client’s needs or the financial adviser failed to explain to the consumer how the policy works and that reviews would take place and what the consequences might be (increased contributions or reduced sum assured).